metafacture/metafacture-core/README.md

 (To import the projects in Eclipse, choose File > Import > Existing Gradle Project and select the `metafacture-fix` directory.)

+## Usage

+The repo contains and uses a new `Metafix` stream module for Metafacture which plays the role of the `Metamorph` module in Fix-based Metafacture workflows.
+For the current implementation of the `Metafix` stream module see the tests in `metafix/src/test/java`.
+To play around with some examples, check out the [Metafacture Playground](https://metafacture.org/playground).
+For real-world usage samples see [openRub.fix](https://gitlab.com/oersi/oersi-etl/-/blob/master/data/production/openRub/openRub.fix) and [duepublico.fix](https://gitlab.com/oersi/oersi-etl/-/blob/master/data/production/duepublico/duepublico.fix).
+For reference documentation, see [Functions and cookbook](#functions-and-cookbook).

 ## Extension

 The project `metafix-vsc` provides an extension for Visual Studio Code / Codium for `fix` via the language server protocol (LSP).
 In the current state the extension supports auto completion, simple syntax highlighting and auto closing brackets and quotes.
 This project was created using this [tutorial](https://www.typefox.io/blog/building-a-vs-code-extension-with-xtext-and-the-language-server-protocol) and the corresponding [example](https://github.com/TypeFox/languageserver-example).

 Build extension: